Luruu/RViewer/README.md

 ## tips
 - (Subtitle): use CUDA if you have a NVIDIA GPU: it will be faster.
 Check if torch.cuda is available with: `test_torch.py`.
 This helped me: https://github.com/pytorch/pytorch/issues/30664#issuecomment-757431613
-- change CSS files if you want a different styles for bars
+- change CSS files if you want a different styles for bars.

 ## solutions
 - [MacOS]: if you get error `SSL: CERTIFICATE_VERIFY_FAILED` try to install `certifi` or upgrade it.